 The Island ![]()

-(Sydney) Open Saturdays and Sundays from 1pm to 8pm.
+(Sydney) Open Saturday and Sunday from 1:00 PM to 8:00 PM.

 Sydney's bars and pubs

-Mrs Sippy
+Mrs. Sippy ![]()

-(37 Bay St, Double Bay, Sydney) Open Thursdays from 17.00 to 24.00, Friday and Saturday from 12.00 to 24.00.
+(37 Bay St, Double Bay, Sydney) Open Thursdays from 5:00 PM to midnight, Fridays and Saturdays from 12:00 PM to midnight.

 The Imperial Hotel ![]()

-(35 Erskineville Rd, Erskineville, Sydney) Open Monday to Thursday from 16.00 to 24.00, from Friday and Saturday from 11.30 to 3.00, Sunday from 11.30 to 24.00.
+(35 Erskineville Rd, Erskineville, Sydney) Open Monday to Thursday from 4:00 PM to midnight, Friday and Saturday from 11:30 AM to 3:00 AM, and Sunday from 11:30 AM to midnight.

 Watsons Bay Boutique Hotel ![]()